RodrigoTomeES/astro-rename/README.md

 - [ ] Enable handling of multiple CSS files
 - [ ] Implement support for CSS variables
 - [ ] Include server-side rendering support
+- [ ] Move temporal files to a temporary directory instead of the root of the project

 ## Licence